Chilean court orders mediation between Church and alleged abuse victims

 A decision in favor of the men could pave the way for a flood of civil lawsuits seeking monetary damages from Chile’s Roman Catholic Church.

+The plaintiffs’ lawyer Juan Pablo Hermosilla told Reuters that he was against the mediation hearing and had filed papers asking for it to be canceled.
+“It would only prolong the process and re-traumatize my clients,” he said.

-Neither a spokesperson for the Santiago Archbishopric nor a lawyer for the victims replied to requests for comment.
+A spokesperson for the Santiago Archbishopric did not reply to a request for comment.

 Cruz wrote on Twitter on Wednesday, “There will be no conciliation.
 We will appeal until we have no other option.”